jk-jeon/jk-jeon.github.io/_posts/2022-12-28-fixed-precision-formatting.md

   m' = \left\lceil\frac{2^{Q''}x}{D}\right\rceil 2^{Q'-Q''}
 $$

 for some $Q\leq Q''\leq Q'$.
-(The reason why we have yet another $Q''$ is because the window may pass further than the right boundary of the stored bits, in which case the missing bits are filled with zeros.)
-Then the corresponding $\xi'$ is given as
+Here we are assuming that, if the window of size $Q'$ goes beyond the right limit of the stored bits (which happens since $Q'$ is bigger than $Q$), then the remaining bits are filled with zeros, and we perform ceiling at the last bit we loaded from the cache.
+This is why we get yet another $Q''$.
+Note that, however, this $Q''$ is guaranteed to be in between $Q$ and $Q'$ because of the construction of the cache table.
+Then the corresponding $\xi'$ is now given as

 $$
   \xi' = \frac{m'D}{2^{Q'}} = \frac{\left\lceil 2^{Q''}x/D \right\rceil}{2^{Q''}}.